 Getting rejected is one the worst feelings when job hunting and it can affect future interviews and performance in a current role.
 The risk of rejection is substantially minimised by working with a specialist recruiter as it’s a lot more likely you will be a good fit for the role from the offset.
 There are a multitude of reasons why people are turned down for roles, and even though it may not feel like it at the time, it is good experience and a role that is a good fit will only be around the corner.

-Interviews can be extremely nerve racking situations for inexperienced candidates who are looking to get their first treasury role or have been out of work for whatever reason.
+Interviews can be extremely nerve racking situations for inexperienced candidates who are looking to secure treasury jobs or have been out of work for whatever reason.
 Recruiters can offer tips and advice for interview preparation and make sure you are as ready as possible for the interview.
 The interview process, common questions and general experience from other interviews for that role can be shared in order to make sure you are best equipped to perform well.

 Lack of feedback